logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 ### Extended retention

-Any of the * ...Develop and implement system-specific processes
-* ...Review capacity planning forecasts
+Your SIEM retains logs of any triggered security rules for 10 years!
+This timeframe will allow you to develop and implement processes.